VladimirTechMan/salsa-format-spec/README.md

 When the "format" parameter value is "base64": The "body" value of a "packet" object MUST be a string.
 In this case, the string representation contains the actual signaling packet data encoded using the base64 encoding, as described in RFC 4648.
 All SALSA file creators and consumers MUST comply with the requirements of RFC 4648 when encoding and decoding signaling packet bodies for the "base64" format option.

-The "base64" format option MUST be used by SALSA file creators to archive any binary (non-textual) signaling protocols.
+When archiving packets of a specific signaling protocol, the usage of described format options is as follows:
+* When the signaling protocol is known to the SALSA file creator and it is a text-based signaling protocol that mandates the usage of the UTF-8 encoding, the SALSA file creator MUST use one of the following "format" value options: "plain-text" or "plain-text-multipart".

-In the case of a non-UTF-8 compliant text encoding being used in a logged signaling protocol packet, the SALSA file creator MAY opt for properly converting that original text into the UTF-8 encoding if the SALSA file creator knows or can determine the exact original text encoding of the packet and it knows how to properly map that original encoding into the UTF-8 encoding.
-After a successful conversion to UTF-8, the SALSA file creator MUST use the "plain-text" or "plain-text-multipart" format.
-Otherwise (including the case when the conversion process fails; for example, due to some unexpected byte values or sequences being found in the original packet body), the SALSA file creator MUST use the "base64" format to represent the packet body in the file.
+* When the signaling protocol is known to the SALSA file creator and it is a text-based signaling protocol that allows using both UTF-8 encoding and other text encodings, non-compliant with UTF-8.
+Then the SALSA file creator MAY identify the actual text encoding of the packet under consideration (for example, based on a parameter or attribute in the packet format that explicitly specifies the text encoding used in that packet).
+The SALSA file creator MUST use the "plain-text" or "plain-text-multiline" format options for all encodings compliant with UTF-8.
+For all other encodings, the SALSA file creator MUST use the "base64" format option.
+When the SALSA file creator is not able to identify the actual text encoding of the packet, or the packet specifies a text encoding name that is not known to the SALSA file creator, or identifying the text encoding of the packet would notably affect the expected performance characteristics of the application, the SALSA file creator MUST use the "base64" format option.
+* In all other cases, the SALSA file creator MUST use the "base64" format option.

 ####4.2.4 src and dst